h2oai/tutorials/Driverless AI/natural-language-processing-tutorial-sentiment-analysis /natural-language-processing-tutorial-sentiment-analysis.md

      - **Term Frequency**  is a scoring of the frequency of the word in the current document.
 TF = (Number of times term t appears in a document)/(Number of terms in the document)

-    - **Inverse Document Frequency**: is a scoring of how rare the word is across documents.IDF = 1+log(N/n), where N is the number of documents and n is the number of documents a term t has appeared in.TF-IDF weight is often used in information retrieval and text mining.
+    - **Inverse Document Frequency**: is a scoring of how rare the word is across documents.IDF = 1+log(N/n), where N is the number of documents and n is the number of documents a term t has appeared in.
+TF-IDF weight is often used in information retrieval and text mining.
 This weight is a statistical measure used to evaluate how important a word is to a document in a collection or corpus

 ![tfidf](assets/tfidf.jpg)